-Energy efficiency programs save money for consumers and utilities while reducing environmental and health impacts.
-All five of Indiana’s investor-owned electric utilities are offering energy efficiency programs under orders approved by the Indiana Utility Regulatory Commission (IURC) in 2014.
+All five of Indiana’s investor-owned electric utilities are offering energy efficiency programs under orders approved by the Indiana Utility Regulatory Commission (IURC).

 In 2015, the Indiana General Assembly approved legislation (Senate Enrolled Act 412) requiring investor-owned electric utilities to seek IURC approval of new energy efficiency programs by the end of 2017.
 After 2017, the utilities will be required to seek approval of new plans at least once every three years.
 Indiana law allows utilities to recover the costs of these programs through rates (although certain industrial customers have the option to withdraw based on their electric usage).

-As the public’s representative in IURC cases, the OUCC will carefully review each proposed plan regarding its compliance with state law and its impact on ratepayers.
+As the public’s representative in IURC cases, the Indiana Office of Utility Consumer Counselor (OUCC) has carefully reviewed each proposed plan regarding its compliance with state law and its impact on ratepayers.

 Each utility is required to include the following in its plan: